universe-builders/universe-builders.github.io/void-survivors/art-direction.md

 ### 🔥 Destruction
 Void Survivors has a primary player motivation for destruction, ie explosions, flashy visual effects, objects being smashed apart, and general mayhem.

-🎆 All objects should be destructable and breakable, in a performant manner.\
+🎆 All objects should be destructible and breakable, in a performant manner.\
 🎆 Particle effects and other VFX should be highly leveraged.

 ### 📍 Low Fidelity